olpotkin/DNN-Gesture-Classifier/README.md

 ## Benchmark Model
-In this project, I decide to take the state-of-the-art benchmark model (architecture) – LeNet-5 as a BASE for my CNN architecture.
+In this project, I decide to use the state-of-the-art benchmark model (architecture) – LeNet-5 as a BASE for my CNN architecture.
 It shows impressive result in image classification tasks and has very good performance.

 ## Neural Network Architecture